An international award for students

 Registration is currently open

 Who is eligible?
-All students are welcome to apply.
-However, we strongly recommend that you wait until you are in your second year of a master’s program before applying: “The bar is set high, so you need to demonstrate a certain level of maturity to have a good chance of being selected” explains Evelina Colacino.
-Note that the program is also open to students who earned their master’s degree the previous year.
+All students may apply.
+However, we strongly recommend waiting until you are in your second year of a master’s program before applying: “The bar is set high, so you need to demonstrate a certain level of maturity to have a good chance of being selected.” explains Evelina Colacino.
+Note that the program is also open to students who completed their master’s degree the previous year.

 " target="_blank" rel="noopener">Contact